Glatiramer (By injection)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have an infection.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or any type of infection.

 - Avoid people who are sick or have infections.